stacey-kagwanja/Visualisation-of-Fatou-and-Julia-Sets/README.md

 After continuously iterating a set of points through a rational function, subsets of these points called *basins* converge to either infinity or a point on the complex plane.
 The shared (topological) boundary of these points is called the Julia set, and the union of the basins form the Fatou set corresponding to the function.

+The points in each basin can be coloured according to how many iterations it takes for points to approach sufficiently near whichever point they converge to.

 Further details of this are in my essay *Fatou and Julia Sets of Holomorphic Functions on the Riemann Sphere*

 ---